WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/annotations.md

 ```

 To allow 7.6 clients talking to a 8.0 server, the ObjectVersion property is made optional.
 7.6 clients send no
-ObjectVersion, but 8.0 client send an ObjectVersion set to nil.
+ObjectVersion, but 8.0 clients send an ObjectVersion set to nil.
 The reason is that for a future version this property
 will be made mandatory (but remains nillable).

 When a Message is sent along with the CreateObjects or SaveObjects requests (fired by Smart Connection), the